BojanStipic/resava/README.md

             Source file to check for plagiarism

     <targets>...
             Targets to compare against the source file.
-If directories are specified as targets, they are searched recursively [default: ./]
+If a target is a directory, it is searched recursively [default: ./]
 ```

 ## License